dvlproad/CJChart/ChartDemo/Pods/PNChart/README.md

 ## Requirements

-PNChart works on iOS 6.0 (Begin with 0.8.2 supports iOS 8 and Later only, if you are working with iOS 6 and iOS 7, use 0.8.1 instead.) and later version and is compatible with ARC projects.
+PNChart works on iOS 7.0+ and is compatible with ARC projects.
+If you need support for iOS 6, use PNChart <= 0.8.1.
+Note that 0.8.2 supports iOS 8.0+ only, 0.8.3 and newer supports iOS 7.0+.

 It depends on the following Apple frameworks, which should already be included with most Xcode templates:

 * Foundation.framework
 * UIKit.framework